 No – unfortunately this salad does not freeze well.
 The vegetables will draw too much water and the defrosted salad will be very watery and unappealing.

-Yes – you can make this salad up to 5 days in advance and store in a covered container in the refrigerator.
+Yes - you can make this salad up to 5 days in advance and store it in a covered container in the refrigerator.
 Stir the salad before serving to distribute the dressing.

-Pin for later
+Save for later

 Other recipes you may like

-If you are looking for other salad recipes, why not try some of these:
+If you are looking for other salad recipes, why not try some of these?

-The recipe
+📋The recipe

 Creamy coleslaw with a tangy buttermilk dressing